Bylaws & Applications

 City Tree Bylaw

 The City Tree Bylaw protects all trees on City property.
 Trees may only be removed with the City's permission.
 This includes trees on roadsides, in parks, in cemeteries, and on any other municipal land.
-Parks and Recreation governs the majority of land with trees on it.
-Call Parks & Recreation at 519-756-1500 for answers to your questions.
-Check out the links below for the official legal documents.
+City Tree Bylaw Chapter 322 of the Brantford Municipal Code Call Parks & Recreation at 519-756-1500 and ask for the Forestry Dept. for answers to your questions.

 Private Tree Bylaw